intel/neural-compressor/examples/mxnet/language_translation/README.md

 ### Write Yaml config file

 In examples directory, there is a template.yaml.
-We could remove most of items and only keep mandotory item for tuning.
+We could remove most of the items and only keep mandatory item for tuning.

 ```